brunorozendo/converter/README.md

-# A simple converter ISO-8859-1 to UTF-8
+# A simple converter any encode to UTF-8

 ### Usage